Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

 **Components and patterns**

-- Top header navigation
+- Top-level header navigation
   - Redefined responsive and reflow behavior

 - Notification system
-  - Created decision trees to help designers choose the best options
   - Designed feedback mechanisms for users
+  - Created decision trees to help designers use the most appropriate types of notifications
   - Enhanced user engagement with Fabric product

+- Workspace
+  - The central place where users create, store, retrieve, and organize items
+  - Optimized filter experience; added folder feature; integrated task flow organization view; added access control

+- Monitoring hub
+  - Designed a central place to monitor and manage activities across different products
+  - Organized information in a clear and relevant way for users

 - Contextual menu
   - Developed a guideline to organize menu options for better clarity
   - Added variations for single-selection and multi-selection
   - Expanded its functionality with searchable options and customizable range

-- Monitoring hub
-  - Designed a central place to monitor and manage activities across different products
-  - Organized information in a clear and relevant way for users

 - Settings
-  - Settings will become the first place users go to for various configurations
+  - Settings is the first place users go to for various configurations
   - Ensured high level of scalability to accommodate settings options from other products

-- Filters

 ## Accessibility and responsive design